 You know, like it's been on Android for five years or more, depending on branch.

-The worst of the videos propose that some hypothetical cheater at Apple wanted to create more tools for their own activities.
-In some of the more egregious videos, they claim that if the wrong face is detected, apps will automatically lock and hide.
+The worst of the videos proposed that some hypothetical cheater at Apple wanted to create more tools for their own activities.
+In some of the more egregious videos, they claimed that if the wrong face is detected, apps will automatically lock and hide.
 Ridiculous.

-Another particularly stupid claim is there's the ability to see sent message counts, and reply numbers in Messages.
+Another particularly stupid claim from the TikTok wave was there's the ability to see sent message counts, and reply numbers in Messages.
 Also ludicrous.

-They also claim that Apple can apparently only do one thing at a time, and did this app locking instead of making more practical updates.
-Accompanied with dance, sometimes, they say that the time was wasted instead of making a better front-facing camera or providing more storage capacity.
+They also insisted that Apple can apparently only do one thing at a time, and did this app locking instead of making more practical updates.
+Accompanied by dance, sometimes, they said that the time was wasted instead of making a better front-facing camera or providing more storage capacity.

 News flash.
 The software and hardware teams aren't a finite pool of 10 people.
 Different departments have different priorities and bailiwicks.
 Apple didn't decide to do this instead of anything else, and the feature in software had absolutely no impact on the camera teams at all.